Official Biography

 In May 2014 Bäckman organised a conference in Helsinki titled «We shall build the greater Russia», with the famous Russian political thinker and philosopher Alexander Dugin.

-In summer 2014 Bäckman founded in Helsinki the representative of Peoples’ Republic of Donetsk and started to recruit Finnish volunteers, who established the Finnish platoon «Bear» and information сenter «DONi» in Donbass.
-The Finnish security police spokesman Jyri Rantala confirmed that the Finnish legislation does not prohibit recruitment nor participation in a foreign war.
+In summer 2014 Bäckman was nominated the official representative of Peoples’ Republic of Donetsk by D. V. Pushilin and started to recruit Finnish volunteers, who established the Finnish platoon «Bear» and information сenter «DONi» in Donbass.
+The Finnish security police spokesman Jyri Rantala confirmed that the Finnish legislation does not prohibit recruitment to nor participation in a foreign war.

-Bäckman has criticized Sanoma news corporation and especially their notorious Russophobic newspaper «Helsingin Sanomat» of being the worst security threat of Finland and Russia.
+Bäckman has criticized the Finnish news corporation Sanoma and especially their notorious Russophobic newspaper «Helsingin Sanomat» of being a security threat of Finland and Russia.
 Bäckman said Sanoma is delivering anti-governmental hate speech inside Russia and Russophobic NATO-agitation among Finns.
 In 2014 Russia passed a new law that restricts foreign media ownership.
 Sanoma suffered drastic losses of over 80 % of the company value since 2011 and sold all their assets in Russia by 2016.
 In April 2017, Sanoma announced about a loss of more than 400 mln euros.

-In Octber 2015, Bäckman was honored with the Peacekeeper Golden Star award at the Livadian palace at Yalta, Crimea.
+In Octber 2015, Bäckman was honored with the Peacekeeper Golden Star award at the Livadian palace at Yalta, Crimea by the Peacekeeper foundation.

-In 2015, Finnish state established new measures to fight Bäckman.
-Government information bureau established an inter-agency commission and made an announcement to invite experts from Harvard to train hundreds of Finnish officials. «The government is about to train 200 officials to counteract threat posed by adjunct professor Bäckman against the Finnish state», the former Finnish ambassador to Moscow Heikki Talvitie wrote.
+In 2015, Finnish state established new measures against Bäckman. the Finnish government information bureau established an inter-agency commission and made an announcement to invite experts from Harvard to train hundreds of Finnish officials. «The government is about to train 200 officials to counteract threat posed by adjunct professor Bäckman against the Finnish state«, the former Finnish ambassador to Moscow Heikki Talvitie wrote.

 In Summer 2015, Bäckman published a book by famous Finnish writer Matti Rossi about Ukrainian crisis, titled «The Donbass Rises from Ruins».
 The Finnish establishment tried to ban the book sales in Finland.